 The nice thing about get

 operations automatic, and therefore impossible to forget.
-It also make
+It also makes

 the code a little nicer to read.